 Politicking qua marketing is antithetical to democratic governance.
-Adolph Hitler was especially good at marketing.
+Adolph Hitler was especially good at marketing himself, which is to say that good self-marketing is "good" only for the self being marketed and only in the given circumstances that render such marketing "good.".
 Here (tap/click) is an interesting take on the real Hitler.
 Such calculated posturing is not what we want in a democracy.
 Any kind of posturing, calculated or not, is not what we want in a democracy.
 We may smile (wince, laugh) at Hitler now from what seems a safe distance, but his political methods are not different in essence from how many of our own elected officials seek to gain and maintain political office.
 If this is what it takes for candidates in the U.S. to get elected, then the U.S. is in no better shape than 1930s Germany (ripe for being wowed by Hitler's kind of bullshit, and one need not be Hitler himself to spray Hitler's kind of bullshit).
 Ergo, the U.S is up bullshit creek.

 The U.S. needs to come clean.
 This will require virtues like patience, perseverance, and a pair of good muck boots.
 Of course, whatever the U.S. does, it must preserve the original sensibilities of its "founding fathers" (sic).
 Right?
 Or not?
 This is not simply a yes-no my-way-or-the-highway question.
 There are complications.
 E.g., early on, libertarian (Republican) founders like Thomas Jefferson and James Madison were at odds with democratic socialist (Federalist) founders like Alexander Hamilton and John Adams.
 In fact, the founding documents for the U.S. were "living" way back then and respectively will and should remain so today, assuming we wish to preserve the sensibilities of the U.S.'s founders (without attributing some kind of inspired omniscience to them that neither they nor we could possibly have).